psi4/psi4numpy/Tutorials/README.md

     * Density Fitted MP2: Discusses the implementation of the density-fitted formulation of MP2 with an efficient, low-memory algorithm utilizing permutational ERI symmetry.

 13. Geometry Optimization Theory
-    * Internal coordinates and the B-matrix.
+    * Internal coordinates: the B-matrix and coordinate transformations.
-    * Hessians: guessing, updating, and transforming them.
+    * Hessians: estimating and transforming second derivatives.
+    * Hessians: update schemes with the example of BFGS.
-    * Rational Function Optimization (RFO), an improved Newton-Raphson step method.
+    * RFO: Rational Function Optimization minimizations.
-    * Step Backtransformation: From displacements in internals to displacements in Cartesians.
+    * The Step Backtransformation: From displacements in internals to displacements in Cartesians.

 Note: These tutorials are under active construction.